Craig Murphy, Ph.D.

 Carolyn Bixby, Practice Manager

-Carolyn Bixby has over 34 years of experience managing details, streamlining tasks, and organizing everything under the sun.
-After earning her bachelor's and master's degrees, Carolyn has worked over the years as a teacher, an administrative assistant, and a stay-at-home Mom.
-Carolyn was born and raised in Chicago but has lived in New England with her husband for over 31 years since 1993.
-A strong believer in the power of kindness, Carolyn is motivated by the following quote from one of her heroes, Fred Rogers -- "There are three ways to ultimate success: The first way is to be kind.
+Carolyn Bixby has years of experience managing details, streamlining tasks, and organizing everything under the sun.
+After earning her bachelor’s and master’s degrees, Carolyn has worked over the years as a teacher, an administrative assistant, and a stay-at-home Mom.
+Carolyn was born and raised in Chicago but has lived in New England with her husband since 1993.
+A strong believer in the power of kindness, Carolyn is motivated by the following quote from one of her heroes, Fred Rogers – “There are three ways to ultimate success: The first way is to be kind.
 The second way is to be kind.
-The third way is to be kind."
-When she's not working, Carolyn can usually be found laughing with one of her two adult daughters or caring for her energetic Schnoodle puppy, Toby!
+The third way is to be kind.”
+When she’s not working, Carolyn can usually be found laughing with one of her two adult daughters or caring for her energetic Schnoodle, Toby!

 Counseling Team